iamsquare/convert-units/README.md

 });
 ```

-Feel free to open a PR if you feel that your custom definition should be added to the library!
+Feel free to open a PR if you think that your custom definition should be added to the library!

 ## i18n